Review: Capital One Lounge at JFK, New York

 Receptionist Desk at The Lounge

-Upon entering, I showed my Priority Pass card and the receptionist scanned it and told my wife and I that we were good to go.
-The lounge was 3/4 full and filling up when we entered.
-Not surprising considering that we got there on a Friday at 6pm.
+Upon entering, I showed my Priority Pass card, and the receptionist scanned it and told my wife and me we were good to go.
+The lounge was 3/4 full and filling up when we entered, which is unsurprising considering that we arrived on a Friday at 6 p.m.

-If you’re a business traveler that needs a plug outlet, I highly recommend going all the way to the back of the lounge.
-They have outlets there and a semi-partition that will give you some privacy.
+If you’re a business traveler who needs a plug outlet, I highly recommend going to the back of the lounge.
+There, you’ll find outlets and a semi-partition that will give you privacy.

 Once we got situated, I went to see the food offerings.
-I wasn’t really hungry but for the sake of the review, I helped myself to small portions of a few things.
-They had pasta salad, hummus with pita, veggie sandwich which consisted of cream cheese and cucumbers, vegetables, salad, soup (clam chowder), and snacks.
+I wasn’t hungry, but for the sake of the review, I helped myself with small portions of a few things.
+They had pasta salad, hummus with pita, a veggie sandwich that consisted of cream cheese and cucumbers, vegetables, salad, soup (clam chowder), and snacks.
 The pasta salad was ok but nothing special.
 The hummus was decent and might have been the best item they had out there.
 The veggie sandwich was simple but surprisingly not terrible.
-I didn’t have the turkey sandwich so the jury is out on that.
-Seems like their benchmark was to be just good enough to not be bad (does that make sense?).
-The refrigerator had no shortage of cold drinks though.
+I didn’t have the turkey sandwich, so the jury is out.
+It seems like their benchmark was just good enough not to be bad.
+The refrigerator had no shortage of cold drinks, though.
 That was a big plus.

 Bar area

-My biggest gripe during my time here was the lack of dedicated WiFi for this lounge.
-You are forced to use Logan’s public WiFi and the speed was painfully slow.
-It’s certainly not business traveler friendly.
-The bathrooms were clean so that was a nice plus.
+My biggest gripe during my time here was this lounge’s lack of dedicated WiFi.
+You are forced to use Logan’s public WiFi, and the speed is painfully slow.
+It’s certainly not business traveler-friendly.
+The bathrooms were clean, which was a nice plus.
 I would rate this place a 3.2/5.
-If you happen to be in Terminal C, being at this lounge would still beat sitting in the gate area.
-However, if you’re departing from a different terminal, I would not recommend making a trip to Terminal C just for the sake of visiting this lounge.
+If you happen to be in Terminal C, being at this lounge would still be sitting in the gate area.
+However, if you’re departing from a different terminal, I would not recommend visiting Terminal C just to visit this lounge.

 I love the family room aspect of the lounge.
 Keeps the kids busy while the adults can adult.
 I wish more lounges would do this.